Bkassh/gitops-demo/README.md

-# DevOps task for Compredict
+# My DevOps task
-Thank you for providing me the opportunity to work on the Task and I have gained a lot of knowledge that has ultimately helped me in delivering the Task.

 ## A Summary of my Task:-
 1. I have provisioned a Azure Kubernetes Service (AKS) Cluster using Terraform
 2. I have installed Flux on the provisioned AKS Cluster using Terraform.
 Then I bootstrapped a newly created Git Repository with the Cluster and verified my installations.
 3. I created the Kubernetes manifests of a simple nginx web application and have deployed it to the AKS Cluster using Flux Kustomization.
-This was achieved when I committed the code to the newly created Git repository (https://github.com/Bkassh/compredict-demoapp) in a Structured Directory.
+This was achieved when I committed the code to the newly created Git repository (https://github.com/Bkassh/my-demoapp) in a Structured Directory.
 4. I have integrated Prometheus and Grafana for monitoring my Kubernetes resources.
 5. I have integrated Azure Log Analytics to aggregate logs from the nodes and pods available in the created AKS Cluster.
 6. I finally destroyed the AKS Cluster and its resources without the use of manual steps.